anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 A DNS client uses media type "application/dns+cbor;packed=1" to negotiate (see, e.g.,
 {{-http-semantics}} or {{-coap}}, Section 5.5.4) with the DNS server if the server supports packed CBOR.
-If it does, it MAY request the response to be in packed CBOR (media type "applicaton/dns+cbor;packed=1").
+If it does, it MAY request the response to be in CBOR-packed (media type "applicaton/dns+cbor;packed=1").
-The server then SHOULD reply with the response in packed CBOR.
+The server then SHOULD reply with the response in CBOR-packed.

-## DNS Representation in Packed CBOR
+## DNS Representation in CBOR-packed

-The representation of DNS responses in packed CBOR has the same semantics as for tag TBD113 ({{-cbor-packed}}, Section 3.1) with the rump being the compressed response.
+The representation of DNS responses in CBOR-packed has the same semantics as for tag TBD113 ({{-cbor-packed}}, Section 3.1) with the rump being the compressed response.
 The difference to {{-cbor-packed}} is that tag TBD113 is OPTIONAL.